- News & Events

 The Illinois Board of Higher Education approved the formation of the Department of Bioengineering on December 9, 2003.
 Also approved at this time were the granting of Bachelor of Science, Master of Science, and Doctor of Philosophy degrees in Bioengineering.

-Currently the Department is home to 10 full-time faculty, 45 graduate students, and over 170 undergraduates.
+Currently the Department is home to 15 full-time faculty, 70 graduate students, and more than 200 undergraduates.

 Graduate Program Director